porteon-app/raspi5-setup/README.md

 You got it.
 Here’s a clean, repeatable way to get setup_adsb_v1-2.sh onto a fresh Pi 5 and run it.

+First install the file setup_adsb_vn-n.sh
+On the computer open a new shell and paste: scp setup_adsb_v1-2.sh pi@lsgs.local:/home/pi/
+[make sure you are connected with only one pi]

 ⸻

 A) Copy the script to the Pi (pick one)